Penny-Pinching Paradise: Cheap Places to Stay in Derry/Londonderry Without Selling Your Passport

 Hostel Connect on 29 Carlisle Road stands as the city’s premier budget accommodation, offering dormitory beds from $25/night and private rooms from $35/night.
 Located a mere 200 yards from the bus station (roughly the length of two American football fields), the hostel provides a $5 discount on the city’s excellent walking tours – a rare instance where simply being frugal makes you eligible for additional frugality.

 The hostel’s communal kitchen allows budget travelers to further stretch their dollars by cooking meals instead of dining out, with the nearby Lidl supermarket offering groceries at prices that will make Americans question why they pay so much at home.
+This budget-friendly approach leaves more money for exploring the many things to do in Derry/Londonderry.
 The breakfast includes authentic Irish soda bread with local preserves – a culinary experience some visitors mistakenly pay triple for at “authentic” Irish restaurants.

 One crucial detail American travelers often overlook: winter room temperatures hover around 65-68F.
 This may sound chilly to visitors from Miami or Phoenix, but it’s perfectly comfortable with the provided duvets, and certainly warmer than many of the city’s historical attractions.
 The building’s 19th-century construction means it lacks the paper-thin walls of American budget motels, providing blessed relief from the sound of neighboring travelers.